YunlongJiao/pathwaypred/results/160310/5_featselect.md

 ```

 For each `yname` in subtype.grps, surv.grps, we have several plots to illustrate the results
-- Boxplot of prediction performance using pulled feature set path.and.genes.vals, wrt different criterion and different prediction algorithm, where variance shows over 50 CV runs.
+- Boxplot of prediction performance using pulled feature set path.and.other.genes.vals, wrt different criterion and different prediction algorithm, where variance shows over 50 CV runs.
-- Three boxplots on the number of selected features from each feature type in mini.genes.vals, other.genes.vals, path.vals, wrt different algorithms, where variance shows at each CV run.
+- Three boxplots on the number of selected features from each feature type in other.genes.vals, path.vals, wrt different algorithms, where variance shows at each CV run.
 Three of them each correpond to 1) total count of selected features from each type; 2) total count of selected features from each type divided by the total number of selected features of all types; 3) total count of selected features from each type divided by the total number of features from that same type.
 - Histogram of how many times one feature are selected in total over all 50 CV runs, specific to each type and each algorithm.